FaridHazratian/Electric-Guitar-Classifier/README.md

 For the purpose of training i turned PNG formatted pictures to JPEG to deal with RGBA issue for training then clear PNG images.

-Also my pre-trained models are available in the repo.

 ![2021-09-10 (4)](https://user-images.githubusercontent.com/52622822/132862897-1a0c8587-b3a7-43f7-bdf8-fed2b264de7d.png)